-- (c) The receivables purchased / financed, irrespective of whether on 'with recourse' or 'without recourse' basis, form at least 50 per cent of the assets of the Factoring Company. - (d) The assets / income referred to above would not include the assets / income relating to any bill discounting facility extended by the Factoring Company. - (e) The financial assistance extended by the Factoring Companies is secured by hypothecation or assignment of receivables in their favour.
+- (i) They derive at least 50 per cent of their income from factoring activity. - (ii) The receivables purchased / financed, irrespective of whether on 'with recourse' or 'without recourse' basis, form at least 50 per cent of their assets. - (iii) The assets/ income referred to at (i) and (ii) above would not include the assets/ income relating to any bill discounting facility extended by them.